pleasemarkdarkly/collection-processor-cli/README.md

 ## Disclaimer

-Author does not condone or promote the use of credetial stuffing or anything like this, this was just a project to work on a very large set of data.
+Author does not condone or promote the use of credential stuffing or use of stolen information.
+Shame on you.